Your cookie preferences

 Search on Uswitch to find the right broadband package for you.

-What internet speed do you need for Netflix?
+What broadband speed do I need for Netflix?

 The recommended internet speed for Netflix is between 1.5Mbps and 25Mbps, depending on your streaming quality.

-Netflix prices its subscription levels differently depending on the level of definition you want to be able to stream in.
+Netflix prices its subscription levels differently depending on the picture quality you want to be able to stream in.

 • Netflix Standard with adverts = £4.99 per month - SD only

 To be able to stream in Ultra HD, you’ll need to sign up for the Netflix Premium subscription.
-And if you’re paying £15.99 to watch content in crystal clear definition, you’re not going to want to deal with buffering or pixelated images.
+And if you’re paying £17.99 a month to watch content in crystal clear definition, you’re not going to want to deal with buffering or pixelated images.

-What internet speed do you need for Amazon Prime?
+What internet speed do I need for Amazon Prime Video?

 Amazon Prime doesn't have any specific speed requirements.
 And like many streaming services, it will automatically adjust the streaming quality to the highest level, unless you specify otherwise.
 Each Prime Video membership gives you access to 4K Ultra HD content, which can be found either via search or in the dedicated 4K UHD category.

-What internet speed do you need for YouTube?
+What internet speed do I need for watching YouTube?

 The recommended internet speed for YouTube ranges from 0.7Mbps to 20Mbps.